cshen/fish_abbr_url/README.md

 type an arxiv or youtube URL link, it will expand into commands to download the arxiv paper/video

-Note: *Tested on WSL with Ubuntu; fish, version 3.7.1*, and macOS with homebrew.
+Note: *Tested on WSL with Ubuntu; fish, version 3.7.1*, and macOS with homebrew (kitty, and iTerm2).

+for macOS, iTerm2, turn on "advanced experimental feature: Escape file names with single quotes instead of backslashes"

 ## Install
 1. Using [fundle](https://github.com/danhper/fundle):